+Excess water, called waterlogging, has a negative impact on cotton plants and leads to yield loss.
 Waterlogging damages plants due to low oxygen concentrations (hypoxia) around the roots.
-It happened because water displaces the oxygen in the soil, and cannot be replaced by diffusion of atmospheric oxygen.
-The low oxygen conditions inhibit energy production in the plant roots and other oxygen-dependent pathways, including those involving cytochromes, oxidases and desaturases.
+It occurs when excess water inhibits the diffusion of atmospheric oxygen in the soil.
+The low oxygen conditions in turn inhibit energy production in the plant roots and other oxygen-dependent pathways, including those involving cytochromes, oxidases and desaturases (Bange et al., 2004b).

-The visual symptoms of waterlogging are initially wilting (Hocking et al. 1985; Reicosky et al. 1985) then leaf chlorosis, premature senescence and reduced boll number, leading to lint yield loss (Hodgson & Chan 1982).
-Damage to crop yields has already occurred once leaf yellowing is observed (Constable 1995).
-The impact of waterlogging early in crop growth has a far greater influence on yield than waterlogging at mid-flowering or later (Bange et al. 2004a), although yield loss due to waterlogging can be sustained at all stages of crop growth (Hodgson & Chan 1982).
+The first visual symptom of waterlogging is wilting, followed by leaf chlorosis (yellowing), premature senescence and reduced boll number, leading to lint yield loss (Hodgson and Chan, 1982; Hocking et al., 1985; Reicosky et al., 1985).
+Damage to crop yields has already occurred once leaf yellowing is observed (Constable, 1995).
+Waterlogging early in crop growth has a far greater influence on yield than waterlogging at mid-flowering or later (Bange et al., 2004a), although yield loss due to waterlogging can occur at all stages of crop growth (Hodgson and Chan, 1982).

-Uptake of potassium, phosphorus (Hocking et al. 1987) and nitrogen (Constable 1995; Hocking et al. 1985) is impaired in waterlogged cotton, especially in young plants just before flowering and can result in the plants becoming temporarily deficient in these nutrients.
-During the first three to four days of waterlogging most of the yield loss is due to less nitrogen being absorbed from the soil (Constable 1995).
+Uptake of potassium, phosphorus and nitrogen is impaired in waterlogged cotton, especially in young plants just before flowering and can result in the plants becoming temporarily deficient in these nutrients.
+During the first 3 to 4 days of waterlogging, most of the yield loss is due to less nitrogen being absorbed from the soil (Constable, 1995).